cxw620/rust-polyglot/src/types.md

 The empty tuple `()`, aka "unit", is the type of blocks (incl. functions) that do not evaluate to (return) an actual value.

+Unit structs are used extensively in idiomatic Rust, e.g. as things to `impl Trait` for, parameters indicating a type rather than value, and as objects to hang methods on.

 ### Some very important nominal types from the standard library

 | Purpose | Type |